 Developed by Respawn Games and published through EA, this latest outing within the Outer Rim comes as something a little different from what we usually expect from a game within its franchise.
 Instead of focusing on key battles or events from the saga, this latest release tells a new story, one that is based between Episodes III and IV and centres around the events that follow the collapse of the Jedi Order.
 It brings together a series of genres, with the exploration of Uncharted or Assassin’s Creed, mixed with the combat of Dark Souls, all within a semi opened-world that spans across the entire galaxy.

 Led by the sinister Inquisitor, The Second Sister, the Imperials pursue Cal into a corner, where with the help of two allies, Cere Junda and Greez, both of whom share a common enemy and a common cause with Cal, escapes capture and flees aboard The Mantis.
 From here, the story opens up to one that involves finding other Jedi who, like Cal, remain hidden and attempt to lay the foundations on rebuilding the Jedi Order to combat the threat of the fledgling Imperial Empire.
-In a semi- open-world environment, you choose your destinations from a series of planets that bare the familiarity of Kashyyk to exclusive planetary systems that are new to the Star Wars franchise.
+In a semi, open-world environment you choose your destinations from a series of planets that bare the familiarity of Kashyyyk to other, exclusive, planetary systems that are new to the Star Wars franchise.

 Once on the surface, you explore the regions, seeking out relics of the ancient order.
 Each locale has an open-world and linear pathway to them; often revealing pathways and shortcuts that need to be revisited in order to gain access to other areas.
 This comes in the form of rebuilding your knowledge of the force, either through skill point upgrades on a tree of abilities, or through flashbacks of your Jedi training to remember specific moves and skills.
 Exploration takes on a very Uncharted or Assassin’s Creed feel, as you climb vines, swing across chasms, slide down zip-lines and wall-run specific areas.
 It has a nice feel to it, making you feel like a true developing Jedi.
 However, the real powers of its force lies within the very satisfying Souls-like combat with your lightsaber.